giserh/spatialx/README.md

 ### I/O

-+ Import Line shapefiles into a spatial network
++ Import Line shapefiles into a spatial network [tested]

 ### Statistics of paths